Skip to main content

 Photos of Hajj Kamel Ahmad Jawad and his family (Lebanese Americans/Facebook)

-Jawad was a businessman in Dearborn and was heavily active in the community.
-Condolences – from leaders of the community to his lifelong friends' children – have taken to their social media accounts to tell stories of Jawad and his impact on those in Dearborn, the first Arab-majority city in Michigan, more than half of which are Lebanese.
+Jawad was heavily active in the community, and many of those who knew him, from leaders of the community to the children of lifelong friends, have taken to social media to tell stories of his positive impact on Dearborn, the first Arab-majority city in Michigan, more than half of which are Lebanese.

 New MEE newsletter: Jerusalem Dispatch